 Lead author: Marguerite Angelari, J.D.
-Contributing authors: Padraic Kenna, PhD; Gary Fitzgerald, BL; and Madeleine Thornton, LLM.
+Contributing authors: Padraic Kenna, PhD; Gary Fitzgerald, BL; and Madeleine Thornton, Solr.
+LLM.
+Updated in 2020 by Marguerite Angelari, J.D., Padraic Kenna, PhD, Julie Sadlier, Solr. and David Browne, BL.

 Introduction

 This guide is designed to help people in mortgage distress understand and advocate for their EU consumer and human rights.
 It is not a comprehensive guide to all of your rights as a borrower under EU or Irish law but rather focuses specifically on two legal requirements under EU law that have the potential to aid many borrowers facing the possibility of possession: